Chris’ stories for children reveal a love of wordplay, rhyme, and a penchant for whimsical characters living in curious places.

 "We are so happy to be sharing the first of the Brunswick and Nelson book series with children around the world," says Chris.
 "I still pinch myself that it's really happening!
 It's amazing that after six years of writing stories together and trying to solve the mystery of how to get published, Angela and I had the world's greatest detective cat and dog duo solve it for us."

-Chris and Angela will be attending the 2017 London Book Fair.
+Chris and Angela attended the 2017 London Book Fair.

 Since he was small, Chris has enjoyed the poetry of Edward Lear, Spike Milligan, Dr. Seuss and Roald Dahl.